 - icing sugar

-You can easily substitute lemon juice with your favourite flavour.
-For example, you can substitute one tbsp of freshly brewed espresso for a coffee cheesecake.
+- You can easily substitute lemon juice with your favourite flavour.
+For example, you can substitute one tablespoon of freshly brewed espresso for a coffee cheesecake.